 Every year, almost 3,000 couples choose Edinburgh as their city of love for their wedding.
 Edinburgh is the second-largest city in Scotland and is full of charm, history, amazing architecture and green spaces, as well as outstanding wedding venues.
 Regardless if you are eloping to Edinburgh, eloping to Scotland, or you call Edinburgh your home - you can find a wide range of quirky outdoor venues, caves, boutique hotels, roof-top venues, luxury hotels with amazing gardens and so much more.
 So it is only natural that it is one of the most popular destinations for couples to celebrate their weddings in Scotland.

-During my work as an Edinburgh wedding photographer, I have worked in many different venues and had some interesting experiences in this great city.
+After more than 10 years as a wedding photographer in Edinburgh, I have worked in many different venues and had some interesting experiences in this great city.
 In this article, I will shed some light on a few things worth considering for your Scottish capital wedding.

 There are certain times of the year during which Edinburgh is super busy.
 According to UK Government statistics, Edinburgh - after London - is the second most visited city in Great Britain.
 There is the Edinburgh Festival period, usually starting in July and lasting until the end of August, and then there is the Christmas period too, pretty much all of December.
 The other times of the year, Edinburgh will still be busy with tourists, but outside the festival period, you can take amazing photos in the Royal Mile, of pretty much empty streets after 6 pm, whereas it’s mayhem at 2 pm with lots and lots of tourists.